A. Oveta Fuller: Academic career

 In 1983, Fuller attended the University of Chicago for a postdoctoral fellowship.
 In 1988, she became an assistant professor in the department of Microbiology and Immunology at University of Michigan Medical School; in 1995, she was promoted to associate professor with tenure.
 She also served as a faculty associate for the Center for Global Health, STEM Initiative, and African Studies Center at the University of Michigan.
 She was associate professor of Microbiology and Immunology at the Medical School and faculty in the STEM Initiative of the African Studies at the University of Michigan.

 Research and publications

 Fuller's research beginning as a postdoctoral fellow and continuing on similar topics, focuses on uncovering the molecular mechanisms of how pathogenic viruses enter and infect cells.
 Specifically, her lab studies the pathogenesis of herpes and HIV/AIDS viruses.
-She is interested in understanding the modes of action of viral cellular entry and early infection, such as membrane fusion mechanisms.
+She was interested in understanding the modes of action of viral cellular entry and early infection, such as membrane fusion mechanisms.
 Her lab is part of a collaborative effort with chemical engineering and human genetic researchers to develop microchip technologies for early, quick, and inexpensive methods of viral infection detection.

 Her most cited publications, based on work while a postdoctoral fellow in Spear's laboratory, are: